CONP-PCNO/conp-dataset/tests/README.md

 ### Size of annexed file

 Dataset files vary in size.
-This can be and issue when testing the download of a dataset as downloading a large file might result in timeout and test failure.
+This can be an issue when testing the download of a dataset as downloading a large file might result in a timeout and test failure.
-To prevent this problem to happen, the test suite sorts the files based on their size; if a file size cannot be retrieved it sets it to infinity.
+To prevent this problem, the test suite sorts the files based on their size; if a file size cannot be retrieved it sets it to infinity.
 Then, it downloads the files in increasing order of their size.
-This as the potential to speedup the test suite considerably.
+This has the potential to speedup the test suite considerably.